Close

 4. What other services do you offer?

-Many DJ companies now offer uplighting, photo booths, and other add-ons to make your reception extra special.
+In addition to spinning the tunes, many DJ services have expanded to include things like uplighting, photo booths, and other add-ons to make your reception extra special.
 Many even offer packages that make these extras a little more affordable.
 To make sure you’re comparing apples to apples, ask about the specific equipment they have.
 Some may only offer the most basic options, while others have things like a rotating photo booth.

-If possible, look for a wedding DJ who’s music style closely matches your own.
+If possible, look for a DJ whose music style closely matches your own and has experience in mixing the genres of music you want at your event.
 If you love hip hop and he listens to Garth Brooks, you probably won’t be able to rely on him for song suggestions.

-It’s not something most couples think of, but having a wedding DJ in the wrong attire can make for an awkward event.
+It’s not something most couples think of, but hiring a DJ with the wrong attire can make for an awkward event.
 You wouldn’t want someone to show up at your casual beach wedding in a full tux.
 Or show up at a ballroom wearing jeans and a t-shirt.

 Ask your wedding DJ how they learn about your likes/dislikes and build a playlist for you.
 Will it happen in one meeting?
 Will they submit a song list via email for your approval?
 Do they have an online hub where you can submit suggestions?
 (We do!)